Slaviša Žungul: Indoor soccer: New York Arrows

 Zungul picked up another 103 goals the next season, 1981–82, leading the team to a fourth consecutive league title while co-sharing the league MVP honour with Polish forward Stan Terlecki.
-All the while, Zungul pursued every legal avenue available to achieve his real goal of playing outdoor soccer.
+All the while, Zungul pursued every legal avenue available to achieve his ultimate goal of playing outdoor soccer.
 He took his case to the Supreme Court of the United States and finally managed to procure a licence to play on the big pitch.

 For the 1982–83 season, he began the campaign with the Arrows.
-However, the Arrows were already in decline, and his scoring rate that took a bit of dip compared to previous seasons.
-Now 28-years-of-age, in January 1983 he asked for an increase of his $150,000 annual paycheck, an amount he knew that the financially strapped management couldn't afford.
+However, the Arrows were already in decline, and his scoring rate a of dip when compared to previous seasons.
+Now 28-years-of-age, in January 1983, he asked for an increase of his $150,000 annual paycheck, an amount he knew that the financially strapped management could not afford.
 The Arrows responded by trading him to the Golden Bay Earthquakes of the North American Soccer League (NASL), who were playing the 1982–83 MISL season as a guest team, for Gary Etherington and Gordon Hill.
 While billed as a move to "Americanize" the Arrows, it was largely a cost saving device.
 While Zungul still led the league in scoring, he bagged only 75 goals.

 Now the FIFA ban became the issue once again, and FSJ chimed in, asking for the ban to be upheld.
 It wasn't, due to the Earthquakes refusing to honour it by referencing the US Supreme Court decision, meaning the player would get his chance in the outdoor game again following a four-year absence.